 According to a report from the National Alliance for Caregiving, millennial caregivers are the most diverse generation of caregivers in terms of race/ethnicity, gender, and sexual orientation.
-Caregiving responsibilities for this generation pose a unique challenge as millennials are also likely to have to care for their own children in addition to their parents and/or grandparents.
-In comparison to older generations of caregivers, millennial caregivers are less likely to have paid help, and must work while providing informal care.
+Caregiving responsibilities for this generation pose a unique challenge as millennials are also likely to have to care for their own children in addition to their parents and/or grandparents.356 In comparison to older generations of caregivers, millennial caregivers are less likely to have paid help, and must work while providing informal care.
 Millennial caregivers can often feel they did not have a choice in becoming caregivers, experience great financial strain as a result of caregiving, and report lower levels of health and well-being.
+357

 Sourcewise provides support services for caregivers including the Family Caregiver Support Program through our extensive network of grantees, and internally through Caregivers Network.
-The Caregivers Network serves unpaid caregivers through innovative ways, addressing their
+The Caregivers Network serves unpaid caregivers through innovative ways, addressing their unique needs.

-Center for Disease Control and Prevention, Caregiving for Family and Friends - A Public Health Issue Millennials as Caregivers: Results from the BRFSS, 44 states, DC, and Puerto Rico, 2015-2018 unique needs.
 Family and friend caregivers have access to resources and referrals, caregiver case management, and respite services.
 Recently added services include caregiver training and support groups.
 As the age group of those who identify as caregivers continues to widen, Sourcewise continues to participate in an array of caregiver-specific community events aimed to assist caregivers with the skills to locate resources and support services readily available in their local area.
-Challenges caregivers face is further outlined in Section 5.1.5 Caregiving and Section 5.2.6 Needs of Older Adult Caregivers & Impact of Caregiving.
+Challenges caregivers face are further outlined in Section 5.1.5 Caregiving and Section 5.2.6 Needs of Older Adult Caregivers & Impact of Caregiving.